marionbonin/marionbonin/README.md

-## Hello! 👋
+## Hello 👋

-I'm Marion, a Paris-based 27-yo web developer with a business and UX/UI Design background.
+I'm Marion, a Paris-based 28-yo web developer with a business and UX/UI Design background and international work experience.
 I am currently working as a full-stack developer (Django/React) at BureauxLocaux.